skzhang1/Wild-Time/README.md

 Due to patient confidentiality, users must be credentialed on PhysioNet and sign the Data Use Agreement before accessing the MIMIC-IV dataset.
 Here are instructions for how to do so.

-1. Obtain
-  - INSTRUCTIONS [TO DO: ADD THIS]
-2.
+1. Become a credentialed user on PhysioNet.
+This means that you must formally submit your personal details for review, so that PhysioNet can confirm your identity.
+  - If you do not have a PhysioNet account, register for one \href{https://physionet.org/register/}{here}.
+  - Follow these \hef{https://physionet.org/settings/credentialing/}{instructions for credentialing on PhysioNet}.
+  - Complete the \href{https://physionet.org/about/citi-course/}{"Data or Specimens Only Research" training course}.
+2. Sign the data use agreement.
+  - \href{https://physionet.org/login/}{Log in} to your PhysioNet account.
+  - Go to the \href{https://physionet.org/content/mimiciv/2.0/}{MIMIC-IV dataset project page}.
+  - Locate the "Files" section in the project description.
+  - Click through, read, and sign the Data Use Agreement (DUA).
-3. Go to https://physionet.org/content/mimiciv/1.0/ and download the following CSV files from the "core" and "hosp" modules to `./Data`:
+4. Go to https://physionet.org/content/mimiciv/1.0/ and download the following CSV files from the "core" and "hosp" modules to `./Data`:
     - patients.csv
     - admissions.csv
     - diagnoses_icd.csv